How Google's Local Guides Impact Your Local Web Visibility

 With millions of published contributions, Local Guides shape the perception of businesses on Google Maps.
 Reviews, photos, or error reports: their actions influence the trust of internet users and the ability of a point of sale to appear in local search results.
 A key asset for any Web-to-Store strategy.

-Google Maps allows its users to describe the places they've been to.
-The most invested ones are displayed a badge on their profile image as well as the name Local Guide under their name.
-In the end, it's millions of potential consumers who rely on these contributions to choose their favorite establishments or activities, thus offering a significant visibility for the various points of sale...
+Google Maps allows its users to describe the places they have visited.
+The most engaged see a badge displayed on their profile picture as well as the designation Local Guide under their name.
+In the end these are millions of potential consumers who rely on these contributions to choose their favorite establishments or activities, thus providing a visibility that is not negligible for the various points of sale...

 Contributions in Google Maps